alexanderkondra/LanguageSuggester/README.md

 ## Known Bugs

 _Need manually refresh the page.
-Also logic need somework on logic._
+Also need somework on logic._

 ## Support and contact details